-- We feel wasteful throwing items away
+- ⏃ The zone where we feel wasteful about throwing items away.

 If you watched TLC in the early 2000s, you know how big of a boner everyone had for the keep / donate / recycle method.
 But what about when you’re emotionally attached to the things you’re trying to remove?

 You can learn how to organize, put effort into downsizing, and buy a storage solution, but getting over the hump of emotional attachment is more complicated than that.
 It doesn’t have a simple solution.